vmware-archive/hillview/README.md

   downloaded data:

 ```
-$ java -jar target/platform-datacleaner-jar-with-dependencies.jar
+$ cd bin; ./demo-data-cleaner.sh
 ```

-* Next, start an instance of a HillviewServer that listens on port 3569.
+* Next, from the bin folder, start an instance of a HillviewServer.

 ```
-$ java -jar target/platform-jar-with-dependencies.jar 127.0.0.1:3569
+$ ./demo-backend-start.sh
 ```

 * Now, from another terminal, build the web server and the front-end